 What is a Superbike?

-For a bike to be eligible, the manufacturer must first homologate the model and manufacture the required number of roadgoing machines.
-In general the bikes must maintain the same profile as their roadgoing counterparts, with the same overall appearance as seen from the front, rear and sides.
+For a bike to be eligible, the manufacturer must first homologate the model and manufacture the required number of road-going machines.
+In general the bikes must maintain the same profile as their road-going counterparts, with the same overall appearance as seen from the front, rear and sides.
 In addition, the frame cannot be modified.

 In 2012 significant changes were made to the technical regulations in an effort to bring down costs whilst at the same time improving the spectacle of competition and increasing the opportunity for private teams to compete competitively.
-For more information on these changes please CLICK HERE.

-The following manufactures all compete in the BSB championship:
+The following manufacturers all compete in BSB:

 • Honda